 Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 I feel like I may have lost you with the title but stick with me- I am not the fun police.
 I love a good manicure – gel nails, multiple colours, even the odd nail sticker if I’m really glitzing it up.
 And don’t get me started on the joy of a sauna session.
+So don’t worry – this is not a midlife rant designed to suck the small joys from life.
+Keep them, relish them, do them regularly…. but know that whilst they bring temporary pockets of escapism they can’t replace REAL self-care.

 What is Self-Care?